Requesting to Use VA Benefits at UMSL

 - Certificate of Eligibility (COE) - submit prior to your first semester at UMSL

-- Enrollment Data Form (EDF) – submit prior to each semester that you plan to use benefits
+- Request for Certification – submit prior to each semester

-An Enrollment Data Form (EDF) lets the VA Certifying Official know that you wish to recieve G.I.
-Bill benefits and you would like to be certified with the VA for a specific term.
-GI Bill recipients can stop and start receiving their benefits for up to 15 years (based on the last date of separation for you or your sponsor).
+A Request for Certification lets the VA Certifying Official know your intentions for using or not using G.I.
+Bill benefits for a specific term.
+GI Bill recipients discharged from service prior to January 1st, 2013 can stop and start receiving their benefits for up to 15 years (based on the last date of separation for you or your sponsor).
+The 15 year limitation does not apply to those who discharged on or after January 1st, 2013; all those who discharged on or after that date have no limit.
 Therefore, we require documentation of your request in order to process your VA certifications.

-We highly recommended that you submit your EDF at least one month in advance of the semester to ensure the VA pays your benefits in a timely manner.
-We suggest scheduling an appointment with your advisor in advance of the registration period and bringing a copy of the EDF to fill out while you are with your advisor.
-Copies of the EDF are always available online and in the Veterans Center.
+We highly recommended that you submit your Request at the time you register for your upcoming classes to ensure the VA pays your benefits in a timely manner.
+We suggest scheduling an appointment with your advisor in advance of the registration period and notifying them you will need a VEV submitted for that term.

 The VA stipulates that students can only be certified for courses that count towards your overall degree program requirements.
 This includes any degree program at any level (i.e. bachelor's, master's, doctorate, etc.) as long as it's officially declared by the student (including minors and certificate programs).

-YES.
-You must submit an EDF for each semester that you wish to receive GI Bill benefits.
-The VA Certifying Official will NOT submit your VA certification without it.
+You must submit a new Request for Certification each semester that you are enrolled and intend on using benefits.
+The VA Certifying Official will NOT process your request for benefits without it.

 After your classes are certified with the VA, the school certifying official places a hold on your account to prevent you from making changes to your schedule that could result in a debt to the VA or UMSL.
-If you are considering dropping one or more courses, please contact our office to discuss the financial implications BEFORE making the drop.
+If you are considering dropping one or more courses, please contact our office to discuss the financial implications to make the drop.